 This metric should capture the time between the initial whistleblower’s report and when you send a message in response, as well as subsequent responses to follow up messages.
 You should compare this whistleblowing metric quarterly and annually to ensure your response time doesn’t get slower over time.

-3 Key Management Metrics
+3 Key Whistleblowing KPIs for Management

 1. Are managers properly collecting data, keeping track of trends, and taking action on frequent or serious whistleblower reports?